AmaiKinono/amaikinono.github.io/_posts/2019-08-02-introduce-awesome-tab.md

      (string-to-number (car (nreverse (split-string key-desc "-")))))))
 ```

 When you feel like you need a cleanup, call it, move around windows and buffers, rearranging them, and kill the unused ones.
-I put too many commands in it, and you should definitely create your own hydra with commands you like to use.